While

 and "filtered" manner, thus eliminating over-richness,

 and leaving only the essence of it.
-You can enjoy this culinary finesse for breakfast, lunch, or dinner.
+Le Parc is closed Monday and Tuesday and is open for lunch and dinner.
 A second hotel option is the Grand

 Hôtel des Templiers.
 Located near the cathedral,